PengHuiSun/caffe-SADAL/README.md

 # Similarity-Aware Deep Adversarial Learning for Facial Age Estimation

 ## Compatibility
 The code is tested using Caffe under Ubuntu 16.04 with Python 2.7 and Python 3.5.

+## Preparation for Training
+1. Download MORPH and FGNET data to ./datasets
+2.

 ## Main Results
 ### MORPH